RhysTyler112/Back-End-Development-Project/TESTING.md

 ## JS Validation

 Custom JS script file run through [JShint](https://jshint.com/) for validation.
-Shows one undefined but as this is part of the script get bootstap modal to work and one warning I have chosen to ignore these as the components work as expected.
+Shows one undefined but as this is part of the script get bootstrap modal to work and one warning I have chosen to ignore these as the components work as expected.

 <summary>JS Validation</summary>
 <br>